Measure Enhances the Reliability and Safety of the State’s Drinking Water,

 “Any danger to critical services is a threat to healthy and economically viable communities,” said Vainieri Huttle (D-Bergen).
 “This legislation is a protective measure that can help reduce risks to critical infrastructure, and address the potential of cybersecurity threats before any harmful incident occurs.”

 “As upgrades are made to our water infrastructure, new technology will replace old systems and cybersecurity measures will become critical to protecting our water systems,” said Benson (D-Mercer, Middlesex).
 “Our residents depend on the reliable functioning of water utilities every day.
 This is good, proactive legislation that would establish the state’s policy on required cybersecurity measures for all water providers.”

 As part of the program, a water purveyor would be required to conduct risk assessments and implement appropriate controls to mitigate identified risks to the public water system, maintain situational awareness of cyber threats and vulnerabilities to the public water system, and create and exercise incident response and recovery plans.

 In addition, within 60 days after developing the required program, each water purveyor would be required to join the New Jersey Cybersecurity and Communications Integration Cell (NJCCIC), established an Executive Order and create a cybersecurity.

 The bill would also require, no later than one year after enactment, every water purveyor to implement an asset management plan designed to inspect, maintain, repair, and renew its infrastructure consistent with industry standard best practices, such as those used by the BPU and recommend by the American Water Works Association.

-The legislation was advanced by the Assembly Appropriations Committee on June 7 and cleared the Senate, 39-0, in May.
-The bill will now go to the Governor for further consideration.
+The legislation was approved by the Assembly Environment and Solid Waste Committee.
+It will now head to the Assembly Speaker for further consideration.